goschtl/zope/z3c.profiler/trunk/README.txt

-This package provides an profiler skins whcih allows you to profile pages.
+This package provides a profiler skin which allows you to profile pages.